Scope of this article about soundproofing.

-A soundproofing company must consider all of these approaches to achieve the desired result at minimum cost.
+A soundproofing company must consider all these approaches to achieve the desired result at a minimum cost.

-Reducing the noise output of the offending sound is the first approach that a soundproofing company should consider in most situations.
-If it can be done, it is likely the best and the cheapest solution.
+Reducing the noise output of the offending sound is the first approach a soundproofing company should consider in most situations.
+It is likely the best and cheapest solution if it can be done.

-Interposing a sound insulating barrier between the noise source and the acoustically sensitive location is often the most feasible approach, also called soundproofing.
-It is best to incorporate soundproofing into original building design and construct the building with adequate soundproofing.
+Interposing a sound-insulating barrier between the noise source and the acoustically sensitive location is often the most feasible approach, also called soundproofing.
+It is best to incorporate soundproofing into the original building design and construct it with adequate soundproofing.
 However, a soundproofing company is often called upon to correct inadequate acoustical design and retrofit soundproofing measures into an existing building.

-Reducing the noise energy within the source room and or the receiving room, is achieved by introducing sound absorption into these spaces.
-However, sound absorption often only results in marginal improvement and by itself may not be sufficient.
+Reducing the noise energy within the source room and/or the receiving room is achieved by introducing sound absorption into these spaces.
+However, sound absorption often only results in marginal improvement and may not be sufficient.

-Minimizing both the airborne and the structureborne noise simply means that both path of noise must be addressed to achieve the desired result.
+Minimizing both the airborne and the structure-borne noise means that both paths of noise must be addressed to achieve the desired result.